KentDavidButler/BonusOne/README.md

+3/25 Update: Decided to revisit this to refactor as much of the main program into sub classes and then add as much unit testing as I could think of to those classes.

 Below the line are the build specs for the programe.
 To complete the programe I decided to seperate the tens and hundereds position from the one's position.
 I could have done this by converting the numerical grade into a string, and then splitting the individual numeric positions off, and then convert that string back to a number.
 Instead, I decided to take advantage of the modulus and seperate off the